w3c/webrtc-stats/webrtc-stats-testing.md

 Tests if the getStats API returns the correct stats object depending on the API input (i.e., filter by senders, etc).
 Also these tests should check if the reported statistics conform to the peerconnection state machine, i.e., check when obsolete stats are removed when the conditions are met, etc. The test should be carried out in a way that all the RTCStatsType dictionaries are covered, however, in some cases it may make sense to test parts of the media pipeline as a whole, for example sender and receiver transport and media (audio and video) stats.

-Web Platform Tests [WPT] currently runs these tests, available at: https://wpt.fyi/results/webrtc-stats
+Web Platform Tests [WPT] currently runs these tests, available at: https://wpt.fyi/results/webrtc-stats.
+There are also browser specific tests [Chrome-Tests].

 ## Availability of metrics